Why is my face so stiff and tired after Bell’s palsy?

 When your face relaxed, your background tension signals become smaller.
 You can start feeling the difference after a couple of weeks of these daily relaxations.

-Picture of Alex Pashov
+Picture of Dr. Alex Pashov

-Alex Pashov
+Dr. Alex Pashov

 Online Bell's Palsy Consultation